What is gynecomastia?

 If people ask about how you look, be matter-of-fact.
 Tell them gynecomastia happens to a lot of guys and will probably be gone in a few months.

-If the problem continues to be a source of stress in your life, talk to someone — your doctor, your parents, a guidance counselor.
+If the problem continues to be a source of stress in your life, talk to someone — your health care provider, a parent/guardian, or another trusted adult.
 Talking about it will probably make you feel a lot better and can help you build a support network so that you don’t have to deal with this somewhat uncomfortable issue alone.